Nusach (Jewish custom): Nusach Sefard

-Nusach Sefard is the style of service used by some Jews of central and eastern European origins, especially Hasidim, who adopted some Sephardic customs emulating the practice of the Ari's circle of kabbalists, most of whom lived in the Land of Israel.
-Textually speaking it is based on the Sephardic rite, but in melody and feel it is overwhelmingly Ashkenazi.
+Nusach Sefard is a style of prayer service used by some Jews of Central and Eastern European origin, particularly within the Hasidic community.
+Hasidic Jewry (Hasidim) assimilated a number of Sephardic customs, emulating the practices of the circle of kabbalists associated with Isaac Luria (AKA the Arizal), many of whom resided in the Land of Israel.
+Textually speaking, it is based largely on the Sephardic rite, but in melody, feel, and pronunciation, it is overwhelmingly Ashkenazi.
+There is a wide variation within the rite itself among different types of Hasidism, with some more similar to nusach Ashkenaz and others more similar to the Sephardic nusach.

 Nusach Ari

-Nusach Ari means, in a general sense, any prayer rite following the usages of Rabbi Isaac Luria, the AriZal, in the 16th century.

-Many Chabad Hasidim refer to their variant of Nusach Sefard as Nusach Ari.
+Nusach Ari refers to, in a general sense, any prayer rite following the settings of the Arizal in the 16th century.
+Many Chabad Hasidim refer to their variant of Nusach Sefard as "Nusach Ari".
+However, Chabad siddurim invariably note that they are "based on the Ari rite" (על פי נוסח האר"י), a description which appears in many other Sephardic and Hasidic siddurim.

 Sephardi and Mizrachi nuschaot

 There is not one generally recognized uniform nusach for Sephardi and Mizrahi Jews.
 Instead, Sephardim and Mizrahim follow several slightly different but closely related nuschaot.

-The nearest approach to a standard text is found in the siddurim printed in Livorno from the 1840s until the early 20th century.
+The nearest approach to a standard text is the siddurim printed in Livorno from the 1840s until the early 20th century.
 These (and later versions printed in Vienna) were widely used throughout the Sephardic and Mizrahi world.
 Another popular variant was the text known as Nusach ha-Hida, named after Chaim Yosef David Azulai.
-Both these versions were particularly influential in Greece, Iran, Turkey and North Africa.
-However, most communities also had unwritten customs which they would observe, rather than following the printed siddurim exactly: it is easy, from the printed materials, to get the impression that usage in the Ottoman Empire around 1900 was more uniform than it really was.
+Both these versions were particularly influential in Greece, Iran, Turkey, and North Africa.
+However, most communities also had unwritten customs which they would observe, rather than following the printed siddurim exactly: from the printed materials, it is easy to get the impression that usage in the Ottoman Empire around 1900 was more uniform than it really was.